AllenCompSci/Musical-Guacamole/README.md

 @tried to get mouse clicking to work with screen and tried to make screen come before graphics start

 $finished start screen, tried getting objects to move on its own for ai

+## Week 4

+@continued working on start screen and mouse detection to start the game.